Aqueum/UFS-Server/README.md

 - Named `UFS-system-1500453256273`

 ### Create password protected role & database
-(tried ([Justin Ellingwood](https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps)), but the permissions didn't work, tried other tutorials but couldn't find one that gave passwords for local use (only remote, 2 server use), so went with [sharkwhistle](https://github.com/sharkwhistle/Udacity-FSND-Linux-Server-Configuration-))
+tried [Justin Ellingwood](https://www.digitalocean.com/community/tutorials/how-to-secure-postgresql-on-an-ubuntu-vps), but the permissions didn't work, tried other's tutorials but couldn't find one that gave passwords for local use (only remote, 2 server use), so went with [sharkwhistle](https://github.com/sharkwhistle/Udacity-FSND-Linux-Server-Configuration-)
 - `CREATE USER puser WITH PASSWORD 'Hj8%rfHyMX43UtrNJi*';` create a used called puser with a relatively secure password
 - `ALTER USER puser CREATEDB;` let puser create databases
 - `CREATE DATABASE pcat WITH OWNER puser;` (sharkwhistle was wrong, [docs](https://www.postgresql.org/docs/8.0/static/sql-createdatabase.html) have OWNER, rather than USER)